wenkangjing/notes-launch-school/220/lesson8/_220_lesson8.md

 If you have a specific topic/point that is confusing, we could focus on that more.
 ```

+what happens when use **new** to create an object
+- use neww(constructor, args) to replace built-in new
+- assuming the return value is `obj`, then:
+1. `obj's constructor property` need to point to the `constructor function`
+2. `obj's __proto__ property` needs to point to `construction function's prototype`
+3. the `constructor function` needs to be called with obj as its context to mutate the obj object.

 # 10	The Pseudo-classical Pattern and the OLOO Pattern

 object creation patterns